therealsamyak/optimal-charge-security-camera/UNIFIED_CONTROLLER_COMPLETE.md

 └── Result: 56.6% success rate across all test configurations
 ```

-This implementation provides a complete, reproducible methodology for training class-aware neural controllers for sustainable edge AI systems.
+This implementation provides a complete, reproducible methodology for training 7-feature neural controllers for sustainable edge AI systems with consistent feature handling across training, testing, and tree search components.